momentohq/client-sdk-rust/CONTRIBUTING.md

 If you're using VSCode, you would have been prompted to install certain extensions when you opened the project.
 If not, then navigate to the [extensions file](./.vscode/extensions.json) and install them.
 The Rust Analyzer extension displays a `Run Test | Debug` button above every test that's handy to run tests through the IDE and add breakpoints to debug request paths.

-To configure required the environment variable, `MOMENTO_API_KEY`, for the Rust Analyzer, you'll need to update your VSCode `settings.json`.
+To configure required the environment variables, `V1_API_KEY`, `MOMENTO_API_KEY`, and `MOMENTO_ENDPOINT`, for the Rust Analyzer, you'll need to update your VSCode `settings.json`.
 The repository includes a default settings file that you can use as a starting point.
 If you do not already have a `settings.json` file in your .vscode directory or if you don't have existing global settings that conflict, you can rename `settings.json.default` to `settings.json`.
 If you already have a `settings.json` file, consider merging the necessary configurations to preserve your existing settings.
 Note that changes to `settings.json` may require restarting VSCode to take effect.

 ### How the integration tests are organized